 Will There Be A Squid Game Season 2?

-Season 1’s ending leaves the door open for a Season 2 of Squid Game.
+News of a forthcoming second run should come as no surprise to Squid Game fans, as Season 1’s ending left the door open for a Season 2.
 The finale ended with Player 001 revealing to Player 456 that he had created the tournament to feel something again in his old age — to feel the joy he felt as a kid playing playground games — but also to entertain fellow bored rich people and to help poor people pay their debts.
-“Do you know what someone who doesn’t have any money has in common with someone with has too much money to know what to do with?”
+“Do you know what someone who doesn’t have any money has in common with someone who has too much money to know what to do with?”
 Il-nam says.
 “Living is no fun for either of them ... everything, well, it all gets boring.”

 With Il-nam’s death certain this time, Gi-hun likely figured that the tournament would cease to exist without its creator.
 Armed with some closure, Gi-hun completes several good deeds that he had promised other players he would do if they died.
 He also books a flight to the United States to fix his relationship with his young daughter, who had recently moved away with his ex-wife and her new husband.
 But on the way to the airport, he notices the recruiter, who had drafted him, recruiting another cash-strapped resident.
 Seconds away from hopping his flight, Gi-hun stops and calls the number on the business card the recruiter had handed to the potential player.